 10. Adopt the Relaxing Breathing Technique

-It has been claimed by many studies that adopting this particular 4-7-8 breathing technique (also known as the relaxing breathing) can help to relax the mind and body, thus inducing sound sleep (12).
+It has been claimed by many studies that adopting this particular 4-7-8 breathing technique (also known as relaxing breathing) can help to relax the mind and body, thus inducing sound sleep (12).

 This technique was proposed by Dr. Andrew Weli to control anger, and reduce stress and anxiety.
 The technique involves inhaling for 4 seconds, holding your breath for 7 seconds, and exhaling for 8 seconds.